-(a) The governing board of each community college district shall establish policies for, and may approve individual degree applicable-credit courses pursuant to section 55002, section 55002.5, and the Chancellor's Office Program and Course Approval Handbook prepared, distributed, and maintained by the Chancellor consistent with section 55000.5(a) which are offered as part of an educational program approved by the Chancellor pursuant to section 55130.
-Such courses need not be separately approved by the Chancellor.

-(b)-A community college district may approve and offer nondegree-applicable credit courses and degree-applicable credit courses which are not part of an approved educational program without separate approval by the Chancellor.
-The Chancellor will conduct a periodic review to ensure that districts are in compliance with the following requirements: The chief executive officer, chief instructional officer, college academic senate president, and college curriculum committee chair of each college and/or district shall annually certify to the Chancellor, before the conclusion of each academic year, compliance with the following requirements related to the approval of credit courses:

-(1) the college-curriculum committee and district governing board have approved each such credit course pursuant to section 55002, section 55002.5, and the Chancellor's Office Program and Course Approval Handbook prepared, distributed, and maintained by the Chancellor consistent with section 55000.5(a);

-(2) no course which has previously been denied separate approval by the Chancellor or is part of a program that has been disapproved by the Chancellor may be offered pursuant to this subdivision unless the proposed course has been modified to adequately address the reasons for denial and has been subsequently reapproved by the college curriculum committee and district governing board;

-(32) the college and/or district promptly reportsed all credit courses approved by the district governing board pursuant to this section subdivision to the Chancellor through the Chancellor's Office Curriculum Inventory and Management Information Systems-;

-(3) college and/or district personnel involved in the credit course approval process, including members of the curriculum committee, were provided with training regarding the rules, regulations, and local policies applicable to the approval of credit courses, including, but not limited to, the provisions of section 55002, section 55002.5, and the Chancellor's Office Program and Course Approval Handbook prepared, distributed, and maintained by the Chancellor consistent with section 55000.5(a);
+- (a) The governing board of each community college district shall establish policies for, and may approve individual degree-applicable-credit courses pursuant to section 55002, section 55002.5, and the Chancellor's Office Program and Course Approval Handbook prepared, distributed, and maintained by the Chancellor consistent with section 55000.5(a) which are offered as part of an educational program approved by the Chancellor pursuant to section 55130.
+Such courses need not be separately approved by the Chancellor. - (b) The chief executive officer, chief instructional officer, and curriculum committee chair of each college and/or district shall annually certify to the Chancellor, before the conclusion of each academic year, compliance with the following requirements related to the approval of credit courses: - (b) A community college district may approve and offer nondegree applicable credit courses and degree applicable credit courses which are not part of an approved educational program without separate approval by the Chancellor.
+The Chancellor will conduct a periodic review to ensure that districts are in compliance with the following certification requirements: - (1) the college-curriculum committee and district governing board have approved each such-credit course pursuant to section 55002, section 55002.5, and the Chancellor's Office Program and Course Approval Handbook prepared, distributed, and maintained by the Chancellor consistent with section 55000.5(a); - (2) no course which has previously been denied separate approval by the Chancellor or is part of a program that has been disapproved by the Chancellor may be offered pursuant to this subdivision unless the proposed course has been modified to adequately address the reasons for denial and has been subsequently reapproved by the college curriculum committee and district governing board; - (32) the college and/or district has promptly reportsed all credit courses approved by the district governing board pursuant to this section subdivision to the Chancellor through the Chancellor's Office Curriculum Inventory and Management Information Systems.; - (3) college and/or district personnel involved in the credit course approval process, including members of the curriculum committee, were provided with training regarding the rules, regulations, and local policies applicable to the approval of credit courses, including, but not limited to, the provisions of section 55002, section 55002.5, and the Chancellor's Office Program and Course Approval Handbook prepared, distributed, and maintained by the Chancellor consistent with section 55000.5(a).

-(4) the district governing board has established local policy or procedures specifying the relationship between contact hours, outside-of-class hours, and the calculation of credit hours consistent with section 55002.5.

-(c) Districts shall separately submit to the Chancellor all courses which are not part of any approved educational program for certification of compliance with all requirements pursuant to sections 55000 et seq., and the Program and Course Approval Handbook pursuant to section 55000.5.
-The Chancellor may conduct reviews to ensure that colleges and/or districts are in compliance with the certification requirements identified in this section.

-(d) The Chancellor may, at any time, limit or terminate the ability of a district to approve or offer credit courses pursuant to subdivisions (b) and (c) if he or sheit is determines that a college and/or district has failed to comply with allany of the conditions set forth in those subdivisions this section until such time a college and/or district demonstrates compliance with all requirements for the certification requirements identified in this section.
+- (4) the district governing board has established local policy or procedures specifying the relationship between contact hours, outside-of-class hours, and the calculation of credit hours consistent with section 55002.5. - (c) Districts shall separately submit to the Chancellor all courses which are not part of any approved educational program for certification of compliance with all requirements pursuant to sections 55000 et seq., and the Program and Course Approval Handbook pursuant to section 55000.5. - (c) The Chancellor may conduct reviews to ensure that colleges and/or districts are in compliance with the certification requirements identified in this section. - (d) The Chancellor may, at any time, limit or terminate the ability of a district to approve or offer credit courses pursuant to subdivisions (b) and (c) if he or she it is determinesd that a college and/or district has failed to comply with all-any of the conditions set forth in those subdivisions this section until such time a college and/or district demonstrates compliance with all requirements for the certification requirements identified in this section.